ApexRMS/netlogo/docs/index.md

 ## Requirements

-This package requires SyncroSim [Version 2.2.27](https://syncrosim.com/download/).
+This package requires the [latest SyncroSim release](https://syncrosim.com/download/).
 <br>
 <br>
 ## How to Install